 The proposed bill, Substitute Bill No. 1505, aims to amend Section 54-56l of the general statutes to allow courts the discretion to incorporate a family violence component into the pretrial supervised diversionary program for individuals with psychiatric disabilities or veterans accused of non-serious crimes.
-The bill specifies that individuals who are ineligible for the pretrial program due to prior participation may still be allowed to join the diversionary program if they qualify for the pretrial family violence education program.
-Additionally, the bill introduces new provisions that require the Court Support Services Division to assess whether individuals accused of family violence crimes can participate in domestic violence treatment alongside or after mental health treatment, and to potentially add a domestic violence component to their treatment plan.
+The bill specifies that if a participant is accused of a family violence crime, the Court Support Services Division must assess their capacity for domestic violence treatment and may add a domestic violence component to their treatment plan, provided it aligns with the major tenets of the domestic violence offender program standards.
+This addition is contingent upon the individual's amenability to treatment and the availability of appropriate community supervision and services.

 JUD Joint Favorable Substitute: 54-56l